Byron/termbook/doc/src/introduction.md

 ## Features

-`termbook` can a few unique things for you
+`termbook` can do a few unique things for you

  * **execute codeblocks**
    * This makes your documentation executable, with the output captured in their